-A student intending to study medicine should plan his college courses carefully in order to avoid conflicts between necessary courses and so avoid overloading laboratory work in his Junior and Senior years.
-He should consult in his Freshman year the catalogue requirements of the medical school he wishes to enter.
+A student intending to study medicine should plan his electives carefully in order to avoid conflicts between necessary subjects and overloading laboratory work in his Junior and Senior years.
+In his Freshman year he should consult the catalogue requirements of the medical school he wishes to enter.
 In general the admission requirements of most medical schools are met by the following courses: Freshman English; the courses in French or German (or both as required by some medical schools) taken for two years each, if not taken in the preparatory school; General Physics; General Chemistry and Organic Chemistry; General Biology.
-Biology or Physics should be taken in Freshman year, and General Chemistry not later than Sophomore year.
+Biology and General Chemistry should be taken in Freshman year, and General Physics not later than Sophomore year.
 There is no restriction as to what Major a pre-medical student may elect, since he can concentrate in almost any Major Field and at the same time complete the requirements for admission to medical school.
 The medical schools caution the pre-medical students against an